StephenJudeD/Speech-Emotion-Detection---Neural-Network-Ensemble-Model/README.md

 **Model 5: CNN, Bidirectional LSTM, Bidirectional GRU with Multi-Head Attention**
 * Leverages CNN for feature extraction.
 * Utilizes bidirectional LSTM and GRU layers for capturing information from both past and future contexts.
-* Employs multi-head attention to focus on various aspects of
+* Employs multi-head attention to focus on various aspects of audio

+## Model Architectures

 ```python